 Each resource has a resource type definition.
 Resource types are defined in versioned namespaces.
 Each resource instance has the type represented using the OData type annotation "@odata.type".
 The value of the type annotation is the URI of the resource type, including the versioned namespace.
-So when you see "@odata.type": "#ServiceRoot.v1\0\0.ServiceRoot", you are dealing with a resource that adheres to the ServiceRoot type definition, defined in 1.0.0 version of the ServiceRoot schema.
-The corresponding schema file would be located at /schema/v1/ServiceRoot in the Redfish schema repository.
-So the full URI for the type would be "/schema/v1/ServiceRoot#ServiceRoot.V1\0\0.ServiceRoot.
-The schema file may contain other types used in the resource type definition (for example, structured types and enums), which would have the same resource path but the fragment would describe a different type definition, typically within the same namespace.
+So when you see "@odata.type": "#ServiceRoot.v1_0_0.ServiceRoot", you are dealing with a resource that adheres to the ServiceRoot type definition, defined in 1.0.0 version of the ServiceRoot schema.
+The corresponding schema file would be located at /schema/v1/ServiceRoot.
+The Redfish schema repository.
+So the full URI for the type would be "/schema/v1/ServiceRoot.V1_0_0.ServiceRoot.V1_0_0.ServiceRoot.V1_0_0.ServiceRoot.type definition (for example, structured types and enums), which would have the same resource path but the fragment would describe a different type definition, typically within the same namespace.